Neuromechanics-Lab/Spasticity-Emulator/KinArm Tutorial.md

 Simulink code and MATLAB processing scripts can be found on the lab github under the repository “Spasticity Emulator.”

 The KinArm is located in the ERH basement in room RG20.
-The room code is 5925.
 The machine can be turned on by pressing the 3 power buttons indicated below in any order.

 ![KinArm Power Buttons](./Tutorial/kinarm_computers.jpg)